overmane/My-Security-Log-1-SQLi/My-Security-Log-5-SSRF.md

 ## Personal Insights & Conclusions

 > **Author's Perspective:**
-> SSRF is very similar to IDOR, but instead of "tricks" with arguments like `id=123`, we "play around" with paths—for example, shifting from `?path=script.py` to `?path=http://127.0.0.1/admin`.
+> SSRF is very similar to IDOR, but instead of "tricks" with arguments like `id=123`, we "play around" with paths — for example, shifting from `?path=script.py` to `?path=http://127.0.0.1/admin`.
 >
 > A realistic modern exploitation scenario: an attacker finds an SSRF -> probes the internal IP perimeter -> discovers an internal-only script -> sends a request via SSRF with a malicious payload for that script -> the server executes it -> **Boom!
 RCE.** The attacker gains a reverse shell, leading to server compromise or full domain escalation.
 >